lewg/pingdom-to-graphite/README.md

 your pingdom credentials and graphite settings into there to enable the script to do any actual work.

-    % pingdom-to-graphite init_checks
+    % pingdom-to-graphite init_checks [regex]

 This will pre-fill the pingdom->checks setting in your config file with a list of all your available check ids.
+If you'd like to limit the list, you can supply an optional regular expression, and only the matching checks will be placed in your config.
 Since you're curious:

     % pingdom-to-graphite list